 SMOKED GOUDA AND BACON CAULIFLOWER MASH

-I used a small head of cauliflower which made 4 servings of mash so each portion had 208 calories.
+I used a small head of cauliflower which made 4 servings of mash so each portion of 3/4 C had 219 calories.
 The cauliflower shrinks up pretty quickly in the food processor, so if you’re cooking for a crowd be sure to make more than what you think you’d need!
-One small head of cauliflower gave us 4 servings of about a 3/4 C each.

 - Choose cauliflower heads that are clean, firm, compact and white or off white in color.
 Avoid cauliflower that is browned, soft, or has any dark spots.